-One obvious example of normalcy bias I see is that the First Responder and military plans don't take into consideration that a large majority of their forces may refuse to show up for work or abandon their military post in the chaos.
+One obvious example of normalcy bias I see is that the first responder and military plans assume all their forces will report for duty.
 How will their plans function with only fifty percent of their manpower in place?
-What if after six months, you only retain twenty percent of your manpower or less?
+What if after six months, they only retain twenty percent of their manpower or less?
 The real problem is a lack of imagination and an understanding of the true threat.
-It's almost as if the thought of a total societal collapse brought on by mass starvation is so disconcerting, unbelievable, and hard to plan for, planners just ignore it and pretend it doesn't exist.
-Ignoring the existential threat of mass chaos from hunger a week into a nationwide grid-down event, is the 900-pound Gorilla in the room waiting for their first seven days to pass so it can pounce on and smash every single plan these professionals have carefully crafted.
+The real problem is a lack of imagination and an understanding of the true threat.
+It's almost as if the thought of a total societal collapse brought on by mass starvation is so disconcerting, unbelievable, and hard to plan for, that planners just ignore it and pretend it doesn't exist.

-While I may not have access to detailed government or TS military response plans to a long-term grid-down event via EMP, CME, or a cyber-attack on the electric grid: I have read enough corporate action plans, civilian plans, and military strategic ideas to know they all have one thing in common... the authors and experts don't understand the real threat produced by Human Desperation, Starvation, and living WROL (Without Rule-Of-Law).
+While I may not have access to detailed government or TS military response plans to a long-term grid-down event via EMP, CME, or a cyber-attack on the electric grid (I have been told they don't exist): I have read enough corporate action plans, civilian plans, and military strategic ideas to know they all have one thing in common... the authors and experts don't understand the real threat produced by Human Desperation, Starvation, and living WROL (Without Rule-Of-Law).
 For this reason, they can't envision the operating environment in which they are making their emergency plans.